RobRendell/gTove/README.md

 * Add small elevation offset to overlapping templates to reduce z-fighting.
 * Remove click-label-to-edit-name feature for now.
 * Handle peer-to-peer nodes simultaneous attempting to initiate connection.
+* Add option when editing a map to display the grid overlay on the tabletop.

 ## Plans/TODO